Common names: Rosemary

 There are two areas where Rosemary predominantly works.
 One is the nervous system and through that, muscles and circulation.
 The other area of effect is the blood, particularly, it’s effect on the body’s use of blood sugars.

 Rosemary has a strong effect on our nervous systems, it stimulates the parasympathetic nervous system, especially the voluntary, smooth muscles of our hollow organs such as heart, gall bladder and arteries ( I tend to think of arteries as an organ in themselves – science has discovered that they are far more complex and important than being merely pathways for oxygenated blood that most of us were taught about in school).
+At the same time, Rosemary calms the sympathetic, voluntary nervous system and muscles.

 Through its effect on circulation by its stimulation of arteries, Rosemary can stimulate blood flow and clear areas of congestion and stagnation.
 It is traditionally used externally to increase local blood flow (that’s called rubefacient) to areas and relieve pain through clearing congestion and inflammation.

 Rosemary can help with blood glucose problems as it helps the body to use glucose once it is in the bloodstream.
 It aids thinking and memory by Increasing blood flow and helping the liver and brain metabolise sugars – that’s how it gets its reputation as the ‘memory herb’.
+Lavender complements Rosemary in its effect on blood sugar.
+Lavender improves the conversion of sugar stored in the liver into glucose, giving rise to more energy.
+Rosemary has an effect more like insulin, reducing blood sugar levels when they are too high.

 Preparing and using Rosemary